Dogra Jheer

 The Dogra Jheevar are a Hindu caste found in the Jammu region of Jammu and Kashmir, India.

 Origin

 The word is said to be a corruption of the Sanskrit dheevara, which means someone of mixed origin.
 Dheevaras receive a mention in the Mahabharat.
 In the Dogri language, the term jheer was often used for a cook.
-This community may have acquired the name Jheer because members of the community were employed as cooks.
+This community may have acquired the name Jheer because its members were employed as cooks.
 The Jheer are a caste associated with water-carrying and may be connected with the Jhinwar caste of Punjab.
 Like the Jhinwar and the Kahar of North India, the Jheer were also employed as palanquin bearers.